Overview of IGCSE Chemistry

 Incorrect Use of Command Words

-Writing explanations for state questions and giving descriptions instead of mechanism-based explanations are also common mistakes that students make in the IGCSE Chemistry paper.
+Writing explanations for state questions and giving descriptions instead of mechanism-based explanations are also common mistakes that students make in the IGCSE Chemistry past paper.
 Furthermore, predicting answers without using proper patterns and mixing up the command words like ‘compare’,’ contrast’, and ‘describe’ are also added to these mistakes.

 Wrong Calculations of Units